Student Code of Conduct and Title IX

 c.
 Disruptive behavior exhibited as a result of alcohol use, whether the use was on or off campus

 - a.
-Possession or accompaniment of animals in any campus building at any time - exceptions include laboratory animals, service/comfort animals as defined and recognized through the Services for Students with Disabilities Office, and the Housing and Residence Life pet policy guidelines for professional staff
+Possession or accompaniment of animals in any campus building at any time - exceptions include laboratory animals, service/comfort animals as defined and recognized through Disability Services, and the Housing and Residence Life pet policy guidelines for professional staff

 b.
 Improper handling or behavior of a service or comfort animal